glassroom/heinsen_position_embeddings/README.md

 ```
 In practice, we have found it useful to apply LayerNorm afterwards, for numerical stability.

-For processing sequence of chunks sequentially, specify `using_prev_context=True` for the forward pass:
+For adding position information to sequences split in chunks, specify `using_prev_context=True` in each forward pass after the first one:

 ```python
 chunk1 = torch.randn(1000, 1024)